makeitcloudy/makeitcloudy.github.io/_posts/2022-04-14-how-to-configure-mikrotik-DDNS.md

 add dont-require-permissions=no name=ddns_afraiddns owner=[MIKROTIK_ADMIN_USER] policy=read,write,test source="/tool fetch mode=https url=\"https://freedns.afraid.org\" http-data=\"dynamic/update.php\\\?[__UNIQUE_STRING__]\" keep-result=no"
 ```

-Once this is done the script should be scheduled.<br>
+Once this is done the script should be scheduled.
 If your IP address changes frequently then you may consider lowering the interval in this case, 36h is more than enough.

 ```shell
 /system scheduler